-This course that requires the senior art major to concentrate their work in a selected area of study.
+This course provides an introduction to professional practices (writing artist statements, applications to exhibits, grant writing, gallery practice, amongst others) necessary for artists.
+It also requires the senior art major to concentrate their work in a selected area of study.
 With the aim of this experience being to increase professional proficiency, the student will work under the close supervision of the professor.
-This course provides also an introduction to professional practices (application to exhibits, grant writing, gallery practice, amongst others) necessary for artists.
-A senior exhibition is required and is a main component of this course.
+Upon completion a senior exhibition is required and is a main component of this course.
 Students are strongly encouraged to enroll in this course in both semesters, which will allow them to focus on the preparation for their Senior Exhibition and on the development of a strong body of work.
 Instructor's approval required.
 (Fall and/or Spring of senior year)